jooray/datasetgen-ng/README.md

 - **Phases 1, addcontext, all**: Require `--dataset` argument with path to text file
 - **Phases 2, 3, 4**: Work with existing database and vector store, no dataset file needed
 - **Phase 3 with --with-context**: Uses both database context and vector store for enhanced approval checking
+- **Phases 1, 2, 3**: Support parallel processing with `--threads` parameter for improved performance

 ## Workflow